Pearly Twirly Helwingia

-An intriguing upright evergreen shrub, the willowy leaves of this exclusive selection offer finer texture than the original species.
-Adding to it's charm, small white flowers sit like little bubbles along the midrib of the leaves, appearing in spring, and occasionally reappear in fall.
-Ideal shaded entry or woodland garden accent, or plant in groups to create a textural backdrop or screen.
+An intriguing upright evergreen shrub with finer texture than others of its species.
+Small white flowers sit like little bubbles along the midrib of the willowy leaves, appearing in spring, and occasionally again in fall.
+A charming accent for a shaded entry or woodland garden.
+Plant in groups for a textural backdrop or screen.
+A Monrovia exclusive.

-- DetailBotanical Pronunciation:hel-WIN-jee-a chi-NEN-sisPlant type:ShrubDeciduous/evergreen:EvergreenGrowth habit:PyramidalAverage landscape size:Reaches 5 ft. tall, 4 ft. wide.Foliage color:GreenBlooms:SpringFlower color:WhiteFlower attributesShowy FlowersGarden styleAsian/ZenCompanion PlantsRhododendron (Rhododendron); Chinese Fairy Bells (Disporum); Japanese Forest Grass (Hakonechloa); Japanese Maple (Acer palmatum); Camellia (Camellia)
+- DetailBotanical Pronunciation:hel-WIN-jee-a chi-NEN-sisPlant type:ShrubDeciduous/evergreen:EvergreenGrowth habit:PyramidalAverage landscape size:Upright, pyramidal habit; reaches 5 ft. tall, 4 ft. wide.Foliage color:GreenBlooms:SpringFlower color:WhiteFlower attributesShowy FlowersGarden styleAsian/ZenCompanion PlantsRhododendron (Rhododendron); Chinese Fairy Bells (Disporum); Japanese Forest Grass (Hakonechloa); Japanese Maple (Acer palmatum); Camellia (Camellia)

 - CareCare InformationThrives in humus-rich, evenly moist, well-drained soils.
 Best in bright or dappled shade; protect from harsh direct sun and drying winds.
-Water deeply and regularly during first growing season to establish an extensive root system.
-Feed with a slow-release fertilizer in spring.Light Needs:Partial shadeWatering Needs:Water regularly - weekly, or more often in extreme heat.
+Water deeply and regularly during first growing season to establish an extensive root system; once established maintain evenly moist soil.
+Feed with a slow-release fertilizer in spring.Light Needs:Partial shadeWatering Needs:Water regularly to maintain evenly moist soil - weekly, or more often.